jtanderson/IdentityMapping/README.md

 ## Current TODO

 ### 9/9 Meeting:
-  - [ ] use the stored circle data to show only questions for the existing intersections, ideally also display (only) the involved circles with the chosen colors and style (so this will be a javascript operation that loops the intersections and generates some html for each one) (Sam)
   - [ ] On "extended" page, when user clicks circle, adjust slider and boundary radio to reflect the current values of that active item (Grace)
-  - [ ] Do not user browser "back" and "forward" features in javascript :) Hard-code the links instead...
   - [ ] The "description" page loads five Likert scales, regardless of total number of circles
     - [ ] Same issue with "Categorize your identities"
   - [ ] Remove "submit" from "Description" page, use "Next" button to save the data
   - [ ] Investigate using JS-backed database stores for data (e.g. firebase, mongoDB, pouchDB, couchDB)
     - [ ] MongoDB?
 If yes, get details, setup plan, etc.
 ## Fixed bugs
+  - [x] Do not user browser "back" and "forward" features in javascript :) Hard-code the links instead...
+ - [x] use the stored circle data to show only questions for the existing intersections, ideally also display (only) the involved circles with the chosen colors and style (so this will be a javascript operation that loops the intersections and generates some html for each one) (Sam)
    - [x] (8/7 meeting fix)Allow for user to go back to initial mapping and make changes
    - [x] Edit HTML/CSS for better interface when rescaling
    - [x] Include one separate question above that asks to describe the overall “nature” of the intersection (e.g. emotional, behavioral, time spent, etc.)